-Unsuccessful dura repair or untreated durotomy may lead to the development of a pseudo-mening ocele. $^{\rm 18}$
+Unsuccessful dura repair or untreated durotomy may lead to the development of a pseudo-meningocele. $^{\rm 18}$

 Another form of incidental durotomy is an unrecognized intraoperative dural tear.
 Although no durotomy was identified during the biportal endoscopic procedure, CSF sometimes leaked into the epidural drainage bag postoperatively.
-If more than 200-fluid is drained into the drainage bag, CSF leakage should be suspected.
+If more than 200fluid is drained into the drainage bag, CSF leakage should be suspected.
 In these cases, the epidural drainage catheter must be removed, and bed rest is maintained for 3-5 days postoperatively.
 Most unrecognized intraoperative durotomies are treated conservatively.
 However, if the patient complains of persistent headache and CSF collection inside the wound is suspected, lumbar puncture and CSF drainage should be considered.
-If an unrecognized intraoperative durotomy and CSF leak do not respond to these conservative treatments, revision and exploration surgery should be performed to identify the durotomy site and perform primary dura repair (Table 3).
+If an unrecognized intraoperative treatments, revision and exploration surgery should be performed to identify the durotomy site and perform primary dura repair (Table 3).

 Postoperative Epidural Hematoma.
-An epidural hematoma can occur postoperatively. ^{217,216,221,232,731} A small postoperative epidural hematoma is usually asymptomatic or causes only mild symptoms (Figure 6A).
-27 However, a large postoperative epidural hematoma can induce intractable radiating pain and neurological deficits, such as hypesthesia and motor weakness (Figure 6B).
-21 In such cases, postoperative magnetic resonance imaging should be performed and checked.
-27 If a symptomatic epidural hematoma occurs, revision surgery should be effectively removed using revision biportal endoscopic surgery. ^{33,25,27} If bleeding is difficult to control using a biportal endoscopic approach, biportal endoscopic surgery should be converted to microscopic surgery.
+An epidural hematoma can occur postoperatively.^{5:15;16;21;23;27;31} A small postoperative epidural hematoma is usually asymptomatic or causes only mild symptoms (Figure 6A).27 However, a large postoperative epidural hematoma can induce intractable radiating pain and neurological deficits, such as hypesthesia and motor weakness (Figure 6B).21 In such cases, postoperative magnetic resonance imaging should be performed and checked.27 If a symptomatic epidural hematoma occurs, revision surgery should be considered (Figure 6B).^{5;21} An epidural hematoma can be effectively removed using revision biportal endoscopic surgery.^{23,25;27} If bleeding is difficult to control using a biportal endoscopic approach, biportal endoscopic surgery should be

-To prevent an epidural hematoma, ensuring meticulous bleeding control, applying a hemostatic matrix (gelatin-thrombin matrix) and inserting an epidural drainage catheter (Figure 7A and B)29 have been attempted.
-The most significant risk factors for postoperative epidural hematoma are the use of anticoagulant or antiplatelet medications.
-5125
+To prevent an epidural hematoma, ensuring meticulous bleeding control, applying a hemostatic matrix (gelatin-thrombin matrix) and inserting an epidural drainage catheter (Figure 7A and B)39 have been attempted.
+The most significant risk factors for postoperative epidural hematoma are the use of anticoagulant or antiplatelet medications.^{5,25}

 Increased Epidural Pressure.
-Continuous saline irrigation is necessary during biportal endoscopic spine surgery.
-17,41,45 However, it may increase the epidural pressure41 and ,subsequently, result in meningeal irritation, indicated by neck pain or headache.
-17,45 There are 2 possible mechanisms of increased epidural and intracranial pressure by continuous saline irrigation.
+Continuous saline irrigation is necessary during biportal endoscopic spine surgery.^{17,41,45} However, it may increase the epidural pressure41 and ,subsequently, result in meningeal irritation, indicated by neck pain or headache.17,45 There are 2 possible mechanisms of increased epidural and intracranial pressure by continuous saline irrigation.
 The first is the direct pressure effect by continuous irrigation of saline.
-The second is direct cranial movement of irrigation fluid.
-45 Prolonged operating time or poor patency of the irrigation fluid can increase epidural pressure during biportal endoscopic surgery.17 In the biportal endoscopic approach, continuous saline is passed from the endoscopic portal to the working portal.
-The patency of saline outflow and constant flow is important for maintaining epidural pressure.
-17,45 An infusion pump pressure >50 mmHg can increase the cervical epidural pressure in this surgery.
-17,45 Reducing the operation time and maintaining the pump pressure below 40 mmHg may be useful in reducing the complications caused by the increase in epidural pressure.
-Additionally, postoperative epidural Hemovac insertion arrow).
-A Hoffmann's ligament is connected between the dura and the disc or posterior longitudinal ligament (C, white arrow).
+The second is direct cranial movement of irrigation fluid.45 Prolonged operating time or poor patency of the irrigation fluid can increase epidural pressure during biportal endoscopic surgery.17 In the biportal endoscopic approach, continuous saline is passed from the endoscopic portal to the working portal.
+The patency of saline outflow and constant flow is important for maintaining epidural pressure.17,45 An infusion pump pressure >50 mmHg can increase the cervical epidural pressure in this surgery.^{17,45} Reducing the operation time and maintaining the pump pressure below 40 mmHg may be useful in reducing the complications caused by the increase in epidural pressure.
+Additionally, postoperative epidural Hemovac insertion